postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 Before you sign up for a Postman account, either download and open the [desktop app](https://www.postman.com/downloads/) or navigate to the [web app](https://go.postman.co/home/).

-You will see a prompt to log in or sign up.
+You will see a prompt to sign in or sign up.
 Select __Create Account__.
 You can sign up using an email address or using your Google account:

 * **Email:** Enter your email and create a username and password.
 Check the box to agree to the __Terms of Use__, which you can view by selecting the link, and select __Create free account__.
 Postman will send you an email to confirm your account.
 Follow the instructions in the email to complete your account setup.
 * **Google account:** Select __Sign up with Google__ and follow the instructions.